Cyber & IP Europe

 Cyber-Focused ICHIPs

-Cyber-Focused ICHIP Recent Activities
+Recent Cyber-Focused ICHIP Activities

 - December 2024: ICHIP Hague assisted a U.S. DOJ prosecution team investigating the LockBit ransomware criminal organization with coordination with prosecution teams from multiple other countries.
 The coordination has spanned multiple years and resulted in the disruption of the organization’s infrastructure and the arrest and conviction of multiple individuals involved in the operation of the LockBit organization.

 - December 2024: ICHIPs The Hague and Zagreb welcomed prosecutors and law enforcement from around the world to The Hague for the first meeting of the Global Cybercrime Disruption Initiative (GCDI).
 The GCDI is an ICHIP initiative leveraging the ICHIP network’s global reach for proactive law enforcement actions to disrupt cybercrime networks.
-GCDI members from Croatia, Poland, Romania, Venezuela, Brazil, Costa Rica, Ghana, Nigeria, Kenya, Malaysia, Thailand, Singapore, and the Philippines discussed relevant cases and methods from recent years, as well as legal tools and frameworks.
+GCDI members from Croatia, Poland, Romania, Argentina, Brazil, Costa Rica, Ghana, Nigeria, Kenya, Malaysia, Thailand, Singapore, and the Philippines discussed relevant cases and methods from recent years, as well as legal tools and frameworks.

-IPR-Focused ICHIP Recent Activities
+Recent IPR-Focused ICHIP Activities